Paradoxdruid/mamba-how-to/README.md

 An alternative, that I espouse as a much better general solution for most folks, is ***completely abandoning*** that ecosystem and embracing the **Conda/Mamba** environment and package management ecosystem as an alternative.
 This alternative works on OSX, Windows, and Linux, has an active community, and allows seamless management of non-Python dependencies as well.
 It's a win!

-($\color{blue}\textsf{\normalsize Note}$: **Mamba** is a community-driven fork of **Conda** that is faster, more open, with more up to date packages and a much faster solver for dependency resolution.
-Here, we will use mamba extensively--  but it is compatible with conda; resources you find for conda will work seamlessly and correctly in this setup as well.
-In fact, the [conda cheatsheet](https://conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf) is a quite useful one-pager reference!)
+($\color{blue}\textsf{\normalsize Note}$: **mamba** is a drop-in replacement for the default **conda** software command line interface/utility that has a much faster solver for dependency resolution.
+Here, we will use `mamba` extensively--  but it is compatible with (and often simply a wrapper around) the `conda` CLI; resources you find for conda will work seamlessly and correctly in this setup as well-- and you can almost always replace `mamba` with `conda` in commands-- `mamba` will just solve installations much faster.
+The [conda cheatsheet](https://conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf) is a quite useful one-pager reference!)

 -----